JorisTruong/homeaccountant-app/README.md

 * Ability to select multiple accounts
 * Support for multiple currencies
 * Import/Export option
+* Add the ability for a transaction to be recurrent

 ### Medium priority:
 * Create a logo